Nio Nakatani

 Nio Nakatani (仲谷鳰, Nakatani Nio) is a Japanese manga artist.
 She is best known for creating the yuri manga series Bloom Into You, which has been a commercial success and spawned a media franchise encompassing an anime, light novels, a stage play, and an anthology manga spinoff.
 Nakatani is also known as a creator of doujinshi works, particularly those based on the Touhou Project series.
 Her current work is God Bless the Mistaken, currently being serialized in Dengeki Daioh.

-She is a native of Shiga Prefecture.
+Nakatani is a native of Shiga Prefecture.
+She is a graduate of Kyoto Seika University.

+Early life

+Nio Nakatani first began drawing in her elementary school years, though she described her early drawings as derivative of existing works.
+In an interview, she stated that she had performed in a concert band as a student, playing the trombone and tuba while in middle and high school, respectively.

 Career

+Nakatani's first complete project was produced around the time of her high school graduation, after which she continued drawing until her art met a professional standard.
+She submitted some of her work to art exhibitions, but found being a "proper" artist boring.
+After recalling her childhood memories of being told she could draw manga when she got older, she decided to pursue it seriously.
+According to Nakatani, she found it funny that it "took 20 years for me to believe it".